Access and facilities for people with disabilities

 Parts of Wakefield Cathedral were built in medieval times and were not designed for people with disabilities.
 Neverthless, we remain committed to making as much of the Cathedral as possible accesibile for all users.
 We have disabled toilet facilities and a hearing loop as well as level access areas and good lighting in most parts.
 Please see below for details of other facilites which may make your visit more enjoyable.

-We have limited disabled parking within our Cathedral courtyard which is allocated on a first come, first served basis.
-If you phone in advance we will save you a space if there is one available. if not, nearby Wood Street has several on-street parking spaces for Blue Badge holders, and Borough Road car park also has around a dozen spaces.
+We have some very limited parking within our Cathedral courtyard but unfortunately due to the Cathedral being in a pedestrianised zone it is often difficult to arrange access while the local shops are open.
+Nearby Wood Street has several on-street parking spaces for Blue Badge holders, and Borough Road car park also has around a dozen spaces.
 The Ridings Shopping Centre has many disabled spaces and is also the home of Wakefield Shop Mobility (see below for more information).
 All are within minutes of the Cathedral.

 Assistance dogs are very welcome in the Cathedral.